 In 1960, the nursery school was renamed the Harold E. Jones Child Study Center.
 The oldest of our centers, Harold E. Jones remains the longest continuously running child study center in the United States.

 Seeking high-quality early childhood education and care for their children, parent demand has driven the expansion of the ECEP.
-Since our inception in 1928, we expanded to five locations and currently serve more than 250 students – infants, toddlers, and preschoolers.
+Since our inception in 1927, we expanded to five locations and currently serve more than 250 children – infants, toddlers, and preschoolers.

-In recognition that we serve UC Berkeley’s youngest students, the ECEP is currently overseen by the UC Berkeley Division of Student Affairs.
-Throughout our growth, our promise has remained the same: to develop innovative and effective teaching and learning approaches, and to apply them for the benefit of our students and families.
+In recognition that we serve UC Berkeley’s youngest learners, the ECEP is currently overseen by the UC Berkeley Division of Student Affairs.
+Throughout our growth, our promise has remained the same: to develop innovative and effective teaching and learning approaches, and to apply them for the benefit of our enrolled families.

 Learn more about our ground-breaking research.